ToshihiroIguchi/ezdis/README.md

     shiny::runGitHub("ezdis", "ToshihiroIguchi")

-### Tutorial
-ezdis can be operated on the browser.
-You can load csv, xls, xlsx and xlsm format files by clicking the [Browse...] button at the top left of the screen.

-The first line is the item name, and only the columns with all numerical values are read.
-However, if there is a sheet of xls, xlsx, xlsm format and all have numerical values, all the numerical values of that sheet are analyzed.

-This time, analyze the "sample.csv" file.
-After uploading to ezdis, you can select [Use data].
-By selecting the item name, the survey will start to find out which distribution fits. ezdis investigates whether it fits the distribution selected in "Setting" and displays it in [Distribution] in ascending order of AIC.

 ### Host
 Host the Shiny application from GitHub in a private network.
 Enter the following command in R console.